-Unlike rivals such as Gap, H&M, and Primark, Zara has no chief designer, and there’s little discernible hierarchy.
-Its 350 designers are given unparalleled independence in approving products and campaigns, shipping fresh styles to stores twice a week.
-Guided by daily data feeds showing what’s selling and what’s stalling, the teams develop fashions for the coming weeks.
+"Unlike rivals such as Gap, H&M, and Primark, Zara has no chief designer, and there’s little discernible hierarchy.
+Its 350 designers are given unparalleled independence in approving products and campaigns, shipping fresh styles to stores twice a week," according to Bloomberg.
+In lieu of a boss, they are guided, instead, by daily data feeds showing what’s selling and what’s not.
+With this info in hand, they develop the garments and accessories that will ship to stores for the coming weeks.